Audition, Interview and Portfolio Review Requirements

 Vocal Music Minors/Participants – Sing two contrasting songs.

-Instrumental Music – Play a major and minor scale in two octaves and play two contrasting excerpts or etudes.
+Instrumental Music – Play two contrasting etudes or solos.

 Art & Design – Present 15 pieces of your absolute best work.
 Use this series as an opportunity to show us competence in a variety of media and subject matter.